 - In multi-cat households, keep food, water, and litter pans as sanitary as possible.

 Although FeLV vaccines are effective, it is important to remember that they do not give 100% protection against infection in all cats.
-At-risk kittens can be vaccinated at 9 to 10 weeks of age, with a booster given in 3 weeks, and then given in an interval dictated by the lifestyle and risk of exposure of the cat.
-Cats should be tested negative for the virus before vaccination.
+At-risk kittens can be vaccinated at around nine weeks of age, with a booster given in three weeks, and then given at an interval dictated by the lifestyle and risk of exposure of the cat.
 Vaccination will not protect a cat that has already been infected with the virus.

 - Lowe, A. (n.d.).
 Feline Leukemia Virus.
 Retrieved from catvets.com: How can the veterinarian diagnose this disease?

 - Richards, D. J. (2008).
 2008 AAFP Feline Retrovirus Management.
 Retrieved from catvets.com.